l3002/nu-tech/market-ready-service/Project-1/Final-Task-List.md

 3. After that initialize `git` for `ansible-folder` as well.

-Commit all the changes made to them.
+Commit all the changes made to the folder using separate commits.

 Add a new Github repository for ansible-folder and push the main branch to it.